The Seasons Change — So Should Your Horse's Minerals!

 Why Horses Need Salt in Winter & Every Other Season

-During warm weather and increased physical activity, horses need a balanced mineral salt to replace electrolytes lost through sweat, keep energy levels up, and support a dozen other critical functions.
+During warm weather and increased physical activity, horses need a balanced mineral salt to help replace electrolytes lost through sweat, keep energy levels up, and support a dozen other critical functions.
 But what about winter?
 Is salt necessary for horses during cool months if temps are lower and workload is lighter?

 Salt is the most crucial mineral horses require, and supplying it year-round—including through winter—is essential!
 Horses are less inclined to drink when it’s cold, putting them at risk for severe complications like impaction and colic.
 And while winter coats provide a cozy barrier against harsh weather, they also make horses sweat more with even moderate exercise.